-However, lap-band patients are urged to follow certain precautions in order to maximize their chances at a successful, problem-free recovery.
+However, lap-band patients are urged to follow certain precautions to maximize their chances at a successful, problem-free recovery.

 Chief among these are anti-inflammatory drugs.
-Aspirin, ibuprofen (Advil), naproxen sodium (Aleve), and other drugs of this type should be used with caution and only after checking with a doctor.
+Aspirin, ibuprofen (Advil), naproxen sodium (Aleve), and other drugs should be used only after checking with a doctor.

-This is not because the medication makes it unsafe, but because these conditions make it more likely that there will be complications with the Lap-Band.
+This is not because the medication makes it unsafe, but because these conditions make it more likely to have complications with the Lap-Band.

 These conditions include:

-- Alcohol and drug addiction
+- alcohol and drug addiction

-- Gastrointestinal conditions
+- gastrointestinal conditions

-- Autoimmune disease, or family history of autoimmune disease
+- autoimmune disease, or family history of autoimmune disease

-- Cardiopulmonary or inflammatory diseases
+- cardiopulmonary or inflammatory diseases

 As always, follow your doctor's advice.

-If you are on medication and you have the lap-band, or you're interested in getting the lap-band, consult with a bariatric surgeon.
-The cost of lap band can vary based on your location.
+If you are on medication and have the lap band or are interested in getting the lap band, consult with a bariatric surgeon.
+The cost of a lap band can vary based on your location.